 Once upon a time, there were two separate posts for Luis Galindo Latin American and its sister restaurant next door, Latin American Bakery & Cafe.

-Whenever one of my out of town foodie friends or even a local asks where should they eat, I direct them here.
+Whenever one of my out-of-town foodie friends or even a local asks where they should eat, I direct them here.
 Sit down, take a load off and eat where your buddy Burger Beast goes for some of his favorite food in town.

 June 17th, 2009 – I don’t eat in at Luis Galindo Latin American nearly as much as my parents do, and yet I’ve eaten food here over a hundred times.
 All your favorite Cuban dishes are here.

 The bread served as a snack to your meal is worth getting greedy over.
 Don’t hesitate to fight everyone at your table over it.
 The palomilla steak is excellent.